Generating and Optimizing Topologically Distinct Guesses for Mobile Manipulator Path Planning with Path Constraints: Problem Formulation

-This describes the arm kinematics.
-In particular, the last constraint states that base, elbow and end effector positions projected to the $xy$-plane are collinear.
+The last constraint states that base, elbow and end effector positions projected to the $xy$-plane are collinear.
 This reflects the fact that the upperarm and elbow cannot roll.
 The dynamics of the arm is given by